- Distance from Atlanta: 40 miles

 On Friday night, you'll be in Lake Lanier, and the Lanier Islands Resort offers rooms at its lodge (standard rooms from $259), plus villas and lake houses (though a two-night minimum at the latter two may apply).
 For a more rustic (and budget-friendly) experience, throw your tent into the trunk and sleep under the stars at one of the excellent campsites.

 On Saturday, we highly recommend the quaint Glen-Ella Springs Inn.
 A stay here features rocking chairs on the front porch, four-poster beds in some rooms, and a restaurant serving Southern favorites for dinner and breakfast (rates from $180; breakfast included), all in a lovely woods-and-meadows setting.

 When to Go

-During June, the Georgia Wine Country Festival, which will celebrate its 12th anniversary in 2013, draws wine enthusiasts from all over the Southeast.
+During June, the Georgia Wine Country Festival draws wine enthusiasts from all over the Southeast.
 Another noteworthy happening is Helen's Oktoberfest, which celebrates German food, dancing, and drinks starting in mid-September.

 How to Get There

-By Car from Atlanta: Take I-85 north from the city for about 28 miles until you reach I-985 north, following the signs to Gainesville.
+By Car from Atlanta: Take I-85 North from the city for 28 miles until you reach I-985 North, following the signs to Gainesville.
 After 8 miles, take Exit 8 for GA-347/Lanier Islands Parkway and turn left toward Lake Lanier.
-Eventually the road becomes the main entrance gate right into Lake Lanier Islands Resort.
+Eventually the road becomes the main entrance gate right into Lanier Islands Resort.

-From Lake Lanier, it's a little over an hour up GA 365 north and regional roads to the towns of Sautee and Helen, and another approximately 40 minutes to Tallulah Falls and Clayton.
+From Lake Lanier, it's a little over an hour up GA-365 North and regional roads to the towns of Sautee and Helen, and another approximately forty minutes to Tallulah Falls and Clayton.
 The roads in North Georgia often have several names, so navigation can be tricky for first-time visitors.
 We recommend using both a GPS and a print map to make your way around.